CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 }
 ```

 Each iteration of the `while` loop, we read a new line from the trace file into our `std::string` named `line` using `std::getline`.
-When we hit the end of the file, we break out of the loop.
+When we reach the end of the file, we break out of the loop.

 The next thing we will add is a helper method to extract the data stored in `line`.
 We'll implement that in our `parse_line` method: